 The manufacturing industry is in need of trained advanced manufacturing technicians.
 Through this grant, you can take three manufacturing classes for FREE (excluding courses offered through Pinellas Technical College, GIS, drone and Six Sigma).

-The METT courses are offered to the public; there are no restrictions on who may participate.
-Each participant, however, is required to complete a proctored pre-assessment at an SPC designated site prior to enrolling in the program.
+METT courses are available to anyone 18 and older.
+No prior experience or training necessary.
+Each participant is required to complete a proctored pre-assessment prior to enrolling in the program.

 - Complete our interest survey

 - Complete a course program outline with the grant management department at your pre-assessment meeting.